-- If you are configuring core OpenShift Container Platform monitoring components - You have access to the cluster as a user with the cluster-admin cluster role. - You have created the cluster-monitoring-config ConfigMap object. - If you are configuring components that monitor user-defined projects - You have access to the cluster as a user with the cluster-admin cluster role or as a user with the user-workload-monitoring-config-edit role in the openshift-user-workload-monitoring project. - You have created the user-workload-monitoring-config ConfigMap object. - You have installed the OpenShift CLI (oc).
+- If you are configuring core OpenShift Container Platform monitoring components - You have access to the cluster as a user with the cluster-admin cluster role. - You have created the cluster-monitoring-config ConfigMap object. - If you are configuring components that monitor user-defined projects - You have access to the cluster as a user with the cluster-admin cluster role or as a user with the user-workload-monitoring-config-edit role in the openshift-user-workloadmonitoring project. - A cluster administrator has enabled monitoring for user-defined projects. - You have installed the OpenShift CLI (oc).

-1. If you have not done so yet, add a label to the nodes on which you want to run the monitoring components:

-\$ oc label nodes <node-name> <node-label>

-- 2. Edit the ConfigMap object: - To move a component that monitors core OpenShift Container Platform projects - a.
-Edit the cluster-monitoring-config ConfigMap object in the openshift-monitoring project:

-\$ oc -n openshift-monitoring edit configmap cluster-monitoring-config b.
+- 1. If you have not done so yet, add a label to the nodes on which you want to run the monitoring components: - \$ oc label nodes <node-name> <node-label> - 2.
+Edit the ConfigMap object: - To move a component that monitors core OpenShift Container Platform projects - a.
+Edit the cluster-monitoring-config ConfigMap object in the openshift-monitoring project: - \$ oc -n openshift-monitoring edit configmap cluster-monitoring-config - b.
 Specify the node labels for the nodeSelector constraint for the component under data/config.yaml:

-a apiVersion: v1

-kind: ConfigMap

-r netadata:

-name: cluster-monitoring-config

-namespace: openshift-monitoring

-C data:

-config.yaml:

-<component>: 1</component>

-nodeSelector:

-<node-label-1> 2</node-label-1>

-<node-label-2> 3</node-label-2>

-<>

-Substitute <node-label-1> with the label you added to the node.

-Optional: Specify additional labels.
+- Substitute <component> with the appropriate monitoring stack component name. - Substitute <node-label-1> with the label you added to the node. - Optional: Specify additional labels.
 If you specify additional labels, the pods for the component are only scheduled on the nodes that contain all of the specified labels.